 10. Culture.
 The detective novel event Kouvolan Dekkaripäivät, which has been running since 1997, is one of the largest literary events in the country.
-Kymi Sinfonietta and the Kouvola City Theatre provide excellent sustenance for the culture hungry.
+Kymi Sinfonietta, the Kouvola City Theatre and the Art museum Poikilo provide excellent sustenance for the culture hungry.

 11. The city of army uniforms.
 Kouvola is the largest garrison city in Finland.
 The Karelia Brigade and the Utti Jaeger Regiment train 4,400 conscripts a year.